 Hence the pool cover pump.
 This small device sits on top of your pool cover and sucks off all that heavy water.
 In other words, it’s your saving grace for keeping your cover secure.
 It also serves as sort of a safety net if a child or animal falls in, and prevents costly maintenance.
 You don’t want a mess so big that you’ll need professional help, but without a cover pump that’ll be your reality—and there’s no better reality check than having to write a big check.

-If you’re all for minimizing expenses, it’s time to upgrade your main pool pump for the Energy Star Variable Speed In Ground Pool Pump, which works more thoroughly, includes a lifetime warranty, and pays itself off in energy saved in under two years.
+If you’re all for minimizing unnecessary expenses, it’s time to upgrade your main pool pump for one that works more thoroughly, includes a warranty, and significantly cuts down your cost of operation.
+The Black & Decker 2HP Energy Star Variable-Speed Pump pays itself off in energy saved in under two years.

 I Just Need to Figure Out What Part is Broken and Replace It… Right?